msharrock/deepbleed/README.md

 ```bash
 $ docker run -it msharrock/deepbleed bash -v /path/to/data:/data/
 ```
-Then run predictions as previously noted, the working directory on launch is set to this repository.
+Pull this repository from github and then run predictions as previously noted